dotnetcore/CAP/docs/content/user-guide/en/persistent/in-memory-storage.md

 # In-Memory Storage

-Persistent storage of memory messages is often used in development and test environments, and if you use memory-based storage you lose the reliability of local transaction messages.
+In-memory storage is often used in development and test environments, and if you use memory-based storage you lose the reliability of local transaction messages.

 ## Configuration